top of page

 Cheer Me Up About Winter List

-And Kim, who helps out with Happy Dancing Turtle’s kids programs, is a great advocate for playing outside.
-Here’s a blog post she wrote for us last winter.
+• Staffers who help out with Happy Dancing Turtle’s kids programs, are great advocates for playing outside.
+Here’s a blog post about getting outside in winter.